TreeHacks/hardware_hackpack/README.md

 <img width="795" alt="Screenshot 2022-12-25 at 12 36 18 PM" src="https://user-images.githubusercontent.com/93958307/209459854-3e409013-b438-4ffc-b3a4-9d9e7befde19.png">

-# Example: Temperature Sensor + Servo Motor
+# Example: IR Sensor + Servo Motor

 We're going to demonstrate how to use the on-board temperature sensor as well as drive a servo motor with the pico (//may also wanna add display of temperature, may change to IR sensor)